Marcella Russo

-Marcella "Chel" Russo (born 4 May 1969) is an Australian actress who is best known for playing Liljana Bishop in the Australian soap opera Neighbours from 2003 until 2005, when her character was killed off in the Neighbours plane crash.
+Marcella Russo (born 4 May 1969) is an Australian actress who is best known for her playing role as Liljana Bishop in the Australian soap opera Neighbours from 2003 until 2005.

 Biography

+Marcella Russo was born in Adelaide, South Australia on 4 May 1969.

+Career

 Russo is a member of the band Lucy De Ville alongside her former Neighbours co-star Marisa Warrington.
 She had been in several other bands including Swallow and She Is Me.
-She has previously appeared as Magenta in The Rocky Horror Show in 2004.
+She previously appeared as Magenta in The Rocky Horror Show in 2004.